Customizing GitHub Actions

 since 0.3.0

-We have put a lot of effort into minimizing those situations, with plan increasingly being responsible for dynamically computing what the CI should do, but that's not perfect, and there's no guarantees that future versions of cargo-dist won't completely change the way CI is structured.
+We have put a lot of effort into minimizing those situations, with plan increasingly being responsible for dynamically computing what the CI should do, but that's not perfect, and there's no guarantees that future versions of dist won't completely change the way CI is structured.

 Fiddly build task settings